 The commercial relations are so frequent between Mauritania and Twat, the natural centre of trade of the western Sahara, that the fullest details regarding this region have easily been obtained through the reports of the native traders.
 But hitherto very few European travellers have penetrated to these isolated Mussulman communities.
 Under the escort of the Ifogha Sheikh Othman, Laing visited Twat in the year 1826, at a time when its inhabitants had not yet any grounds for fearing that their territory might possibly be occupied by any European Power.
-In 1861 the French officers Colonicu and Burin, while traversing the zone of great dunes south of the province of Oran, entered the Gurara district.
+In 1861 the French officers Colonieu and Burin, while traversing the zone of great dunes south of the province of Oran, entered the Gurara district.
 But all farther advance in this direction was barred, and they were compelled to retrace their steps northwards without accomplishing their mission.

 Gerhard Rohlfs was somewhat more successful, having managed in 1864 to spend over a month in the Twat oases, disguised, however, as a Mussulman, and envoy of the Sherif of Wezzan.
 He had also taken the precaution of giving himself an illustrious genealogy, tracing his descent back to the royal race of the Abassides.
 The faithful accordingly assembled to kiss the hem of his garment, and spread abroad the fame of his miraculous cures.
 He was even reported to have restored their sight to the blind.
-Ten years afterwards, M Soleillet, coming from the north, also presented himself before Insalah; but being neither one of the Abassides, nor yet a follower of the Prophet, he sought in vain for permission to enter the oases, and was fain to return with his four companions to El-Golea.
+Ten years afterwards, M. Soleillet, coming from the north, also presented himself before Insalah; but being neither one of the Abassides, nor yet a follower of the Prophet, he sought in vain for permission to enter the oases, and was fain to return with his four companions to El-Golea.
 Three Roman Catholic missionaries, who followed the same route in the year 1876, were murdered on the way, before getting so far as Twat.

 Apart from the hostility of the natives, the route itself presents but few physical difficulties.
-From El-Golea to Timimun in the Gurura district, the traveller need but follow the beaten track between the region of great dunes and the western escarpment of the cretaceous plateau, along the depression of the Wed Meguiden, occupied by the Quaternary alluvia of the Saharian formations.
-Even along the direct route across the plateaux from El-Golea to Tidikelt he meets wells, plantations, and pasturages at stated intervals.
-No dunes occur on the first day's march south of El-Golea, except for a short distance of $2\frac{1}{2}$ miles, and the tracks across the hamadas and other wastes destitute of vegetation are all carefully indicated by a regular system of landmarks.
-For a great part of the way, the Mejebel, that is, the main caravan routes, are kept clear of stones and other obstructions for a normal width of from 20 to 30 feet.
-All the pebbles, shingle, and boulders that formerly strewed the ground have been carefully removed and disposed in rough walls right and left of the highway.
-This great work, which must have required a vast amount of labour, dates from an unknown epoch.
-By the Shaanba tribe it is attributed to a mythical being named Ben Buur, who is supposed to have flourished at a time when Twat was still uninhabited.
+From El-Golea to Timimun in the Gurura district, the traveller need but follow the beaten track between the region of great dunes and the western

+The supermant of the Salaman formations.
+Even a one of the Well Mertal of the Salaman formations.
+Even a one of the spacetar from H-bales of Tillbell lie meets wells, particle is supermant from H-bales of Tillbell lie meets wells, particle is supermanted in a short distance of the miles, and the tracks across the mades and their vestes heaters if verestable are all carefully indicated of the system of andmarks.
+For a great part of the way, the Mejetel, the above the first large and other observations for an indicate it from 2 to 1 feet.
+In the pelbles, shouldes and boulders that if they would in more well in more and have been carefully removed and disposed in course was an indicate in the incivery.
+This great work which must have required a vast amount of the first from an influence special.
+By the Shaarha tribe it is artifulated to invalid the series from an influence of the supposed to have four shed at a time when I way was still includingly.

-FLORA, FAUNA, AND INHABITANTS OF TWAT.
+FINE FORE EN TREEPIRENTS OF INCH